Marcus By Goldman Sachs vs Wells Fargo

 Strengths

-• Marcus by Goldman Sachs offers a competitive APY of 3.65%.
+• Marcus by Goldman Sachs offers a competitive APY of 3.65% with no minimum deposit.

-• Marcus has a strong BBB rating of A+.
+• Marcus has a high App Store rating of 4.8.

 Potential Drawbacks

-• Marcus by Goldman Sachs has no physical branches for in-person banking.
+• Marcus does not have physical branches for in-person banking.

 Wells Fargo